holochain/docs-pages/src/pages/get-started/upgrade-holochain.md

 cat package.json
 ```

 The scripts which have a postfix of `:tauri` are similar to the scripts you will already have.
 The new scripts for `start`, `network` and `launch` are now set up around `hc-spin`.
 It's up to you how you want to merge these scripts with your project.
-If you haven't made any customisations then feel free to copy the sample scripts above.
+If you haven't made any customizations then feel free to copy the sample scripts above.
 Please take care to update the hApp name to match yours.
 I have called my hApp `check_scripts` so you would replace that string with your happ name.

 ### Update Cargo dependencies